Last Updated: 5/23/22 | May 23rd, 2022

 Take it from this introvert: you’ll meet more people than you’ll know what to do with.
 (In fact, there will be points when you wished you had some personal “me” time.)

-And you’ll realize that there was never any reason to worry in the first place.
+And then you’ll realize there was never a reason to worry in the first place.
 And you’ll never be alone again.